-22 Standing Order 700(7)
+17 Standing Order 700(7)

-- 3.6.1.
-Throughout the Connexion there are many people employed to undertake a particular role as part of the ministry of the Methodist Church.
-The variety and amount of lay employment has increased in the last couple of decades.
-For example, the General Secretary's Report (2011) noted the context of increased numbers of lay employees undertaking an unprecedented variety of ministries in our Church, and today people are employed to undertake a wide diversity of roles in Methodist churches, Circuits, Districts and within the Connexional Team.
-It is not just the number of lay roles that has increased, but the complexity and variety of those roles.
-There have also been further changes in employment law. - 3.6.2.
+- 3.4.2.
 One of the ways in which the Methodist Church therefore exercises its ministry is through being an employer.
 In its capacity as an employer, it witnesses to the gospel of Jesus Christ, not least through seeking to ensure that good employment practice is embodied throughout the Connexion.
 Many churches, Circuits and Districts need support and guidance when considering employing somebody to undertake a role within the Church.
 Even with the practice set out in The Constitutional Practice and Discipline of the Methodist Church and the resources provided by Districts and the Connexional Team, it is still necessary sometimes to seek further expert advice.
-Given the range of issues that can arise and the range of demands that being an employer brings, it is timely for there to be further consideration of what it means to be an employer in the context of witnessing to the gospel, of how good practice can better be embodied in the life of the Church, and of the resources and expertise needed to ensure that all parts of the Connexion are adequately equipped. - 3.6.3.
+Given the range of issues that can arise and the range of demands that being an employer brings, it is timely for there to be further consideration of what it means to be an employer in the context of witnessing to the gospel, of how good practice can better be embodied in the life of the Church, and of the resources and expertise needed to ensure that all parts of the Connexion are adequately equipped. - 3.4.3.
 Employment is a specific relationship with terms and conditions being set out in a contract.
 For all employed roles the job description should be clear, with boundaries and expectations being explicit.
 An employee is in a particular and defined relationship with the Church.
 Districts play a specific role in the oversight of all lay employment, including through appointing a Lay Employment Sub-committee, which shall "comprise or have ready access to persons of sufficient breadth of knowledge and current experience of employment law and personnel management".
-The Lay Employment Sub-committee should scrutinise, make recommendations and give approval for all new proposals for lay employment within the District, its Circuits and Local Churches.
-All lay employment appointments require the approval of the relevant District Policy Committee.
-The Connexional Team also has a responsibility to provide guidance on personnel management law and practice. - 3.6.4.
+The Lay Employment Sub-committee should scrutinise, make recommendations and give approval for all new proposals for lay employment within the District, its Circuits and Local Churches.18 All lay employment appointments require the approval of the relevant District Policy Committee.19 The Connexional Team also has a responsibility to provide guidance on personnel management law and practice.20 - 3.4.4.
 Some roles are undertaken by both volunteers and employees, and this is particularly the case for Local Lay-Pastors (see section 4).
 An employee and a volunteer have different relationships with the Church and it is important to recognise the capacity in which someone is serving.
-There can be tensions where paid employees and volunteers are doing similar work in the same context, and churches, Circuits and Districts are encouraged to reflect further on these when considering any new appointment. - 3.6.5.
-Those who line manage or supervise lay employees should be careful not to allow boundary slippage, ie people should be clear what they undertake because they are paid to do so and distinguish this from anything they may do voluntarily because they
+There can be tensions where paid employees and volunteers are doing similar work in the same context, and

-23 Standing Order 438A.
+18 Standing Order 438A.

-24 Standing Order 570(2)(c).
+19 Standing Order 570(2)(c).

-25 Standing Order 438(3)
+20 Standing Order 438(3)